-Although Luxembourg did already apply the arm's-length pricing principle, the principle itself was only codified in Luxembourg tax law in 2014, stating that pricing of transactions between related parties (cross-border as well as domestic) is to be determined for tax purposes as if these parties would be unrelated and that sufficient supporting documentation is kept on record.
+The arm's length pricing principle was codified in Luxembourg tax law in 2014, although it had been applied prior to that.
+According to this principle, the pricing of transactions between related parties (cross-border as well as domestic) is to be determined for tax purposes as if these parties were unrelated and that sufficient supporting documentation is kept on record.

-The Luxembourg tax administration has issued further guidance for Luxembourg companies engaged in intra-group financing activities.
+The Luxembourg tax administration has issued further guidance for Luxembourg companies engaged in intra-group financing activities:

-On the application of transfer pricing methodology (ie, return on equity approach) to determine the remuneration, reference is made to OECD guidelines.

-- On the Luxembourg economic and organisational substance: - (a) the majority of the members of the board of directors, the directors or the managers who have the capacity to engage the group financing company are either residents or non-residents carrying on a qualifying professional activity in Luxembourg and taxable in Luxembourg on at least 50% of their income; and in the event that a legal person is a member of the board of directors, it must have its registered office and its central administration in Luxembourg; - (b) the company must have qualified personnel able to control the transactions carried out by the company; it may nonetheless outsource the functions that do not have a significant impact on the control of the risk; - (c) key decisions relating to the management of the company must be made in Luxembourg; - (d) at least one general meeting must be held each year in Luxembourg; and - (e) the company must not be considered tax resident of another state. - Relating to disclosure of being engaged in transactions with related parties.
+- On the application of transfer pricing methodology (ie, return on equity approach) to determine remuneration, reference is made to OECD guidelines. - On the Luxembourg organisational substance requirements: - (a) the majority of the members of the board of directors, the directors or managers who have the capacity to engage the group financing company are residents or non-residents carrying out a qualifying professional activity in Luxembourg and taxable in Luxembourg on at least 50% of their income; and in the event that a legal person is a member of the board of directors, it must have its registered office and its central administration in Luxembourg; - (b) the company must have qualified personnel able to control the transactions carried out by the company; it may nonetheless outsource the functions that do not have a significant impact on the control of the risk; - (c) key decisions relating to the management of the company must be made in Luxembourg; - (d) at least one general meeting must be held each year in Luxembourg; and - (e) the company must not be considered tax resident of another state. - Relating to disclosure of being engaged in transactions with related parties.